-This vision aligns with the Workforce Innovation and Opportunity Act (WIOA) §108(b)(1)(E); 20 CFR §679.560(a)(5) by focusing on business-driven strategies, career pathways, and equitable access to services.
+This vision aligns with the Workforce Innovation and Opportunity Act (WIOA) §108(b)(1)(E); 20 CFR §679.560(a)(5) by focusing on business-driven strategies, career pathways, and business-driven strategies, career pathways, and broader availability of services across the region.
 Additionally, it aligns with the Texas Workforce Commission's Strategic Plan, "Accelerating Alignment" (2025-2029) by emphasizing workforce system integration, employer partnerships, and regional collaboration (Accelerating Alignment, p.
 8-9).